Or Zahavi

-Or Zahavi (אור זהבי) is an Israeli footballer who plays Bnei Yehuda.
+Or Zahavi (אור זהבי) is an Israeli professional footballer who plays as a centre-back for Liga Leumit club Maccabi Jaffa.

 Career

 Zahavi started his career his career in Beitar Jerusalem's youth team.
 In Summer 2016 signed in Hapoel Jerusalem.
 On 18 November 2016, he made his debut in the 0–3 loss to Hapoel Acre.

 In summer 2018 returned to Beitar Jerusalem.
 On 12 July 2018, made his European debut in the 0–0 draw against Chikhura Sachkhere.
 On 14 March 2019, signed for more 4 years in Beitar...